-The Belmont Village Center consists of approximately 50 buildings, primarily single-family residential in nature, including several historic buildings as well as many community-focused operations.
+Belmont Village consists of approximately 50 buildings, primarily single-family residential in nature, including many historic buildings as well as community-focused operations.
 These include the Belmont General Store, U.S. Post Office (within the general store building), the Mount Holly Community Historical Museum, Oddfellows Hall meeting space, Baptist Church, Belmont Village Fire Station, and the Mount Holly Library which includes a Community Room space on its lower level.
 The village also includes two publicly-available outdoor spaces, including the Village Green (on church property) as well as the town-owned Recreation Area on the southwest shore of Star Lake.
 Mill Brook traverses through the village westward from the dam at Star Lake Recreation Area.
 Less than ten percent of the structures in Belmont Village were constructed after 1900, creating a charming historic village atmosphere.
+Belmont Village was listed on the State Register of Historic Places in 1980.